 The series has 8 episodes.
 It’s streaming on Netflix.

-The trailer is dubbed in English, but if you want the original Turkish while watching the series and need help, this Netflix help page is available.
+You can watch it dubbed in English, but if you want the original Turkish while watching the series and need help, this Netflix help page is available.